John Christie (serial killer): Early criminal activity

-Christie and Ethel were reconciled in 1934 after he was released from prison, but he continued to visit prostitutes.
+Christie and Ethel were reconciled in 1934 after he was released from prison, but he continued to patronise prostitutes.
 He ended his recourse to petty crime.
 In 1937 the Christies moved into the top-floor flat of 10 Rillington Place in Notting Hill, then a rather run-down area of London; they later moved into the ground-floor flat in December 1938.
-The house was a three-storey brick end-terrace, built in the 1870s during a period of intensive speculative building in the area resulting in much jerry-built property which declined into poorly-maintained and unimproved multi-occupancy rentals.
-Number 10 was of a common design: the ground and first floors each contained a bedroom and living room, with a kitchen/scullery in the adjacent extension, but the second-floor flat had two rooms only: a kitchen/living room and a bedroom.
+The residence was a three-storey brick end-terrace, built in the 1870s during a period of intensive speculative building in the area resulting in much jerry-built property which declined into poorly maintained and unimproved multi-occupancy rentals.
+Number 10 was of a common design: the ground and first floors each contained a bedroom and living room, with a kitchen/scullery in the adjacent extension, but the second floor flat had two rooms only: a kitchen/living room and a bedroom.
 Living conditions were "squalid"—the building's occupants shared one outside lavatory, and none of the flats had a bathroom.
-The street was close to an above-ground section of the London Underground's Metropolitan line (now the Hammersmith & City and Circle lines), and the train noise would have been "deafening" for the occupants of 10 Rillington Place.

 After three years of working as a foreman at the Commodore Cinema in King Street, Hammersmith, at the beginning of the Second World War, Christie applied to join the War Reserve Police and was accepted; the authorities failed to check for the existence of a criminal record.
-He was assigned to the Harrow Road police station, where he met a woman called Gladys Jones with whom he began an affair.
+He was assigned to the Harrow Road police station, where he met a woman named Gladys Jones with whom he began an affair.
 Their relationship lasted until mid-1943, when the woman's husband, a serving soldier, returned from the war.
-After learning of the affair, he went to the house where his wife was living, discovered Christie there, and assaulted him.
+After learning of the affair, Jones' husband went to the house where his wife was living, discovered Christie there and beat him up.

 Murders

-Christie committed his murders over a ten-year period between 1943 and 1953, usually by strangling his victims after he had rendered them unconscious with domestic gas; some he raped as they lay unconscious.
+Christie committed his murders between 1943 and 1953, usually by strangling his victims after he had rendered them unconscious with domestic gas (containing carbon monoxide); some he raped as they lay unconscious.